frank-1992/RealityKit_ARQL/README.md

 4. add pan, scale, rotate gestures, you can use them control the model
 5. take photos and videos
 6. two fingers move up can float the model(this function has been removed)
+7. add point pin, you can find find the model that is not shown on the screen

 Download this project and run 'Pod install', then you can enjoy it